-If you are a student, or the parent of a student transitioning to high school that is feeling stressed or anxious, this article is intended to help you feel a bit more relaxed.
-There is no question that all students feel their anxiety levels wax and wane as the school year progresses.
-For students transitioning to high school, your anxiety level may be triggering you daily.
-This article is intended to help students and operate as a guide for parents with the transition process by providing the reader with direct skill based self-management tools.
+If you are a student or the parent of a student transitioning to high school that is feeling stressed or anxious, this article is intended to help you feel a bit more relaxed.
+All students feel their anxiety levels wax and wane as the school year progresses.
+For students transitioning to high school, your anxiety level may trigger you daily.
+This article is intended to help students and operate as a guide for parents with the transition process by providing the reader with direct skill-based self-management tools.

 Directly Dealing with the Anxiety: A Guide for Students

-Students: Take a solutions-driven approach and identify “problem” areas- or strengths to develop further) in social & peer to peer interaction.
-IF you’re a student and you dont get along too well with your peers and want to experience social growth begin to ask yourself what’s wrong with my bend on socialization?
+Students: Take a solutions-driven approach and identify “problem” areas- or strengths to develop further) in social & peer-to-peer interaction.
+IF you’re a student and you don’t get along too well with your peers and want to experience social growth, ask yourself what’s wrong with my bend on socialization?
 What are your peers saying?
-I would never recommend to listen to your friends or other students’ carte blanche but definitely in small does, ask yourself: why is this person suggesting I change the way I speak or interact with them?
+I would never recommend listening to your friends or other students’ carte blanche but definitely in small does, ask yourself: why is this person suggesting I change the way I speak or interact with them?

 Allies in School